Banana Wars: American Fruit Companies

-United Fruit Company (UFC)
+United Fruit Company

-The most influential figure outside of the US government in Latin America during this time was the United Fruit Company.
-Led by CEO Samuel Zemurray who was known as the Banana Man used the United States Military to exercise his influence over Latin America for his own economic gain.
-The United Fruit Company held large amounts of land, railroads, and ports across Latin America which allowed them to essentially rule over these nations.
-By owning large amounts of railroads across the continent, the United Fruit Company was able to lower transportation costs and have an advantage over the other fruit companies.
+The most influential figure outside of the U.S. government in Latin America during this time was UFC.
+UFC's president Samuel Zemurray, known as the Banana Man, used the United States military to exercise his influence over Latin America for his own economic gain.
+UFC held large amounts of land, railroads, and ports across Latin America which allowed them to essentially rule over these nations.
+By owning railroads across the continent, UFC was able to lower transportation costs and have an advantage over the other fruit companies.
 Zemurray followed a business strategy called vertical integration, which allowed him to control every aspect of the supply chain allowing them to maximize profits.
-The United Fruit Company and Zemurray left a lasting legacy on Latin America by using political influence as a business in order to achieve the business interests.
+UFC and Zemurray left a lasting legacy on Latin America by using political influence as a business in order to achieve the business interests.

-In Honduras, the United Fruit Company actively supported another regime and with the help of the insurgents staged a coup in 1911.
-During this time Zemurray actively supported the insurgents with weapons and with the help on the US navy, led to the removal of Miguel R. Dávila, who was removed due to laws passed that hurt UFC's profits.
-Following the coup, former president Francisco Bonilla was reinstated as president.
-The new leader Bonilla allowed Zemurray to run his company as he pleased and made him in charge of the country's finances.
+In Honduras, Zemurray provided insurgents with weapons and a former U.S. Navy vessel, resulting in a 1911 coup ousting Miguel R. Dávila, who had implemented laws that hurt his profits.
+Following the coup, former President Manuel Bonilla was reinstated as president.
+Bonilla allowed Zemurray to run his company as he pleased and set him in charge of the country's finances.